duckdb/duckdb-web/_posts/2022-07-27-art-storage.md

 ## ART Storage

-There are two main constraints when storing ART indexes,
+There are two main constraints when storing ART indexes:

-1) The index must be stored in an order that allows for lazy-loading.
-Otherwise, we would have to fully load the index, including nodes that might be unnecessary to queries that would be executed in that session;
+1. The index must be stored in an order that allows for lazy-loading.
+Otherwise, we would have to fully load the index, including nodes that might be unnecessary to queries that would be executed in that session.
-2) It must not increase the node size.
+2. It must not increase the node size.
 Otherwise, we diminish the cache-conscious effectiveness of the ART index.

 ### Post-Order Traversal